Ham4Progress Award for Educational Advancement

 - Personal statement of 350–500 words describing what the student is doing to further racial justice and why it is an important issue for the student to address.
 Students should also explain how they exemplify Alexander Hamilton’s qualities of the pursuit of knowledge, both inside and outside of the classroom as well as his qualities of resilience, hard work, and initiative.
 In addition, a short explanation of how the funds will be used for educational advancement is required.

-The deadline to submit an application is June 30, 2021.
+The deadline to submit an application was June 30, 2021.
 Applications are being reviewed by a selection committee using the criteria outlined in the Award Rubric in the Official Rules.
 Winners will be notified by October 4, 2021, and will be asked to submit any required materials by November 1, 2021.

 Students should review the Official Rules for the award before applying.

 Important Calendar Dates